Zhuhai Shi, Guangdong Sheng, China

 See "Teach, Learn, Share" above.
 Plus lots of interesting travel stories from around the world, someone to share a drink with, help with the cooking and doing the dishes (should be a given, right?) and of course I always bring along plenty of local wine or beer, if you like a drink!

-Albania, Argentina, Austria, Belgium, Bolivia, Plurinational State of, Brazil, Bulgaria, Cambodia, Croatia, Czech Republic, Ecuador, Fiji, France, Germany, Greece, Hungary, India, Indonesia, Italy, Japan, Korea, Republic of, Lao People's Democratic Republic, Lithuania, Malaysia, Montenegro, Netherlands, New Zealand, Norway, Peru, Philippines, Poland, Qatar, Romania, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, Switzerland, Thailand, United Kingdom, Uruguay, Viet Nam
+Albania, Argentina, Austria, Belgium, Bolivia, Brazil, Bulgaria, Cambodia, Croatia, Czech Republic, Ecuador, Fiji, France, Germany, Greece, Hungary, India, Indonesia, Italy, Japan, Laos, Lithuania, Malaysia, Montenegro, Netherlands, New Zealand, Norway, Peru, Philippines, Poland, Qatar, Romania, Singapore, Slovakia, Slovenia, South Korea, Spain, Sri Lanka, Switzerland, Thailand, United Kingdom, Uruguay, Viet Nam

 Join Couchsurfing to see Benson Harris's full profile.
 It's free!View Full Profile